dashingsoft/pyarmor/src/user-guide.md

     ./pyarmor build --force
 ```

-#### Package Used by Other scripts
+#### Obfuscate Package Used by Other Scripts

-In above example, all the python scripts are obfuscated, it's a
+In above example, all the obfuscated python scripts can not imported
-standalone package.
-Here is another common case, obfuscated package
+from other scripts.
+It's a standalone package.
+Here is another common
-used by other clear scripts.
+case, obfuscated python scripts can be used by other clear scripts.

-The next example show how to obfuscate a package
+This example show how to obfuscate a package `examples/testpkg/mypkg`,
-`examples/testpkg/mypkg`, it used by script `examples/testpkg/main.py`
+it used by script `examples/testpkg/main.py`

 ```
     # First create project with command 'init'
     #
-    # This command will create a project configured as package,
+    # This command will create a project configured as package
-    # because there is '__init__.py' in the src 'examples/testpkg/mypkg'
+    #

-    python pyarmor.py init --src examples/testpkg/mypkg \
+    python pyarmor.py init --type=package --src=examples/testpkg/mypkg \
-                           --entry /path/to/pyarmor/examples/testpkg/main.py \
+                           --entry=/path/to/pyarmor/examples/testpkg/main.py \
                            projects/testpkg

     # Show project information
     #
     # Note that 'is_package' and 'disable_restrict_mode' set to 1
+    #
     cd projects/testpkg
     ./pyarmor info

-    # If there is no '__init__.py' in the src path, run the following command
-    # to configure a project as package

-    # ./pyarmor config --disable-restrict-mode=1 --obf-code-mode=wrap

     # Obfuscate package 'mypkg'
     #
-    # This command will obfuscate 'mypkg' and save to 'dist/mypkg'
+    # This command will obfuscate 'mypkg'
+    #
-    # Bootstrap code will be inserted into 'main.py' and save to 'dist'
+    # Bootstrap code will be inserted into entry script 'main.py'
+    # and save to 'dist'
+    #
-    # All the runtime files will be saved to 'dist'
+    # All the runtime files will be saved to 'dist', all of these files
+    # are required to import obfuscated scripts
+    #
+    # All the obfuscated package scripts are stored in 'dist/mypkg'
+    #
     ./pyarmor build

-    # Now run main.py to import obfuscated package 'mypkg'
+    # Now run entry script 'main.py' to import obfuscated package 'mypkg'
+    #
     cd dist
     python main.py
 ```